tomgee18/TomGeesQuizCraft-AI/docs/security.md

 - CSP is applied both via Next.js middleware and meta tags for client-side rendering

 ### 3. CSRF Protection
-- CSRF tokens generated and validated for state-changing operations
+- CSRF tokens generated and validated for all state-changing operations
 - Tokens stored in sessionStorage and included in requests
 - Automatic initialization of CSRF protection on application load
 - Validation of CSRF tokens before sensitive operations